...

 An advisor can offer advice on learner driver accident responsibility to help you understand who was liable for the accident.

-A close up shot of a car with a L plate attached to the bonnet
+A close up shot of a car with a L plate attached to the bonnet.

 Helpful links

-GOV guide to accidents
+GOV guide to vehicle insurance

 This government guide gives you step by step information about what to do if you are involved in an accident:

-GOV Statistics for accidents
+GOV Statistics for road safety

 This helpful link looks in detail at the UK road accident and safety statistics, year on year: